Prichard waterline extension project gets $1.5 million in funding

 CHARLESTON — More than 300 homes, businesses and other industrial properties stand to benefit after more than $1 million in funding was allocated to a waterline project in Prichard, Wayne County.

-U.S. Sens.
-Joe Manchin, D-W.Va., and Shelley Moore Capito, R-W.Va., members of the Senate Appropriations Committee, recently announced $1,500,000 from the Appalachian Regional Commission (ARC) to replace and extend the Prichard waterline to the Heartland Intermodal Gateway facility (HIG) and the Prichard Industrial Park.
+Sens.
+Joe Manchin, D-W.Va., and Shelley Moore Capito, R-W.Va., members of the Senate Appropriations Committee, recently announced $1.5 million from the Appalachian Regional Commission (ARC) to replace and extend the Prichard waterline to the Heartland Intermodal Gateway facility (HIG) and the Prichard Industrial Park.

-The HIG facility has been on the auction block for more than a half-year, and Joe R. Pyle Complete Auction and Realty LLC account manager said it has been “continued indefinitely” but that status won’t effect recently received funding for the project, a representative from Manchin’s office said.
+The HIG facility has been on the auction block for more than six months, and a Joe R. Pyle Complete Auction and Realty LLC account manager said it has been “continued indefinitely” and it is unknown how, or if, that will affect the funding.

-These include the Heartland Intermodal Gateway, Prichard Volunteer Fire Department, Prichard Elementary School, U.S. Post Office, numerous churches, Quality Magnetite, Big Sandy Terminal, Airgas Energy, Cyrus River Terminal, Zim’s Bagging Company, WVDOH Prichard Sub-headquarters, Dollar General, Giovanni’s Pizza, Marathon Gas Station, House-Hasson Hardware, Okuno International, Wayne Welding, Harbor Steel of WV, Sogefi USA, and Sartin Trucking.
+These include the Heartland Intermodal Gateway, Prichard Volunteer Fire Department, Prichard Elementary School, U.S. Post Office, numerous churches, Quality Magnetite, Big Sandy Terminal, Airgas Energy, Cyrus River Terminal, Zim’s Bagging Co., West Virginia Division of Highways Prichard Sub-headquarters, Dollar General, Giovanni’s Pizza, Marathon Gas Station, House-Hasson Hardware, Okuno International, Wayne Welding, Harbor Steel of West Virginia, Sogefi USA and Sartin Trucking.

 Six of those businesses are located in the Prichard Industrial Park, and the project will address capacity issues that have limited the ability for some businesses in the area to expand and could lead to increased development in the area.